 - More time to pay off your debt.
 Two years allows more time for customers to get on top of their finances and pay down their debt at a lower interest rate.

 - Pay less interest.
 With a lower (or no) interest rate, customers with a sizeable credit card debt can save money in interest and pay down their debt sooner.

 - Revert rate.
 The revert rate of your balance transfer credit card is either the purchase rate or cash advance rate, so it's important to have your balance paid off before the promotional period ends.
 If this is not possible, consider performing another balance transfer if you are in a position to apply for another balance transfer credit card.

 Things to avoid when transferring your balance for a longer term

 - Making extra purchases.
-If you make a purchase on a credit card with an outstanding balance, interest is charged on the day of the purchase.
-This defeats the purpose of trying to pack back your original debt.
+If you make a purchase on a credit card with an outstanding balance, interest is charged from the day of the purchase.
+Purchases won't be covered under the promotional balance transfer interest rate and this defeats the purpose of trying to pay back your original debt.

-- Leaving unpaid balances after the set period.
-Interest on a balance transfer will revert to either the purchase rate or, more commonly, the cash advance rate of interest after the promotional period.
-This can vary from card to card, but usually the interest will revert to an excess of 20% p.a.
+- Leaving an unpaid balance after the promotional period.
+The balance transfer interest rate will revert to either the purchase rate or, more commonly, the cash advance rate after the promotional period has finished.
+These rates can vary from card to card, but usually, the interest will revert to an excess of 20% p.a.

 - Transferring to the same bank.
-Most credit card products don't allow you to balance transfer to the same bank or its affiliates unless specifically stated in their terms and conditions.
+Most banks won't allow you to perform a balance transfer from one of their cards to another of their cards (or one of their affiliates' card), unless specifically stated in their terms and conditions.